Retailers procure goods in large quantities directly from

 Impact of Social Media on Shopping Decisions:

-With the growth of the social networking sites and its use by the
+With the growing use of social networking sites by the masses,

-masses, business firms have also entered social media to promote
+business firms have also entered social media to promote their

-their business.
-Through the social platforms retailers can
+business.
+Through the social platforms retailers can advertise

-advertise their brand and launch new products and campaigns.
+their brand and launch new products and campaigns.
+Companies also

-Companies also offer mobile coupons exclusively through these
+offer mobile coupons exclusively through these platforms, largely

 Additionally, these social platforms provide an insight into what